Principal Financial Group Inc. Has $240,000 Position in Jounce Therapeutics, Inc. (NASDAQ:JNCE)

 Principal Financial Group Inc. increased its stake in Jounce Therapeutics, Inc. (NASDAQ:JNCE) by 7.3% in the 4th quarter, Holdings Channel reports.
 The firm owned 34,272 shares of the company’s stock after purchasing an additional 2,337 shares during the period.
 Principal Financial Group Inc.’s holdings in Jounce Therapeutics were worth $240,000 as of its most recent filing with the SEC.

 Other institutional investors and hedge funds also recently bought and sold shares of the company.
 Cubist Systematic Strategies LLC acquired a new stake in Jounce Therapeutics in the 3rd quarter worth approximately $442,000.
 Oregon Public Employees Retirement Fund acquired a new stake in Jounce Therapeutics in the 4th quarter worth approximately $176,000.
-Kestra Advisory Services LLC lifted its holdings in Jounce Therapeutics by 40.3% in the 4th quarter.
-Kestra Advisory Services LLC now owns 35,700 shares of the company’s stock worth $238,000 after purchasing an additional 10,250 shares during the last quarter.
-Price T Rowe Associates Inc. MD acquired a new stake in Jounce Therapeutics in the 4th quarter worth approximately $735,000.
+Kestra Advisory Services LLC lifted its holdings in shares of Jounce Therapeutics by 40.3% during the fourth quarter.
+Kestra Advisory Services LLC now owns 35,700 shares of the company’s stock worth $238,000 after buying an additional 10,250 shares during the last quarter.
+Price T Rowe Associates Inc. MD acquired a new position in shares of Jounce Therapeutics during the fourth quarter worth approximately $735,000.
 Finally, Trexquant Investment LP acquired a new position in shares of Jounce Therapeutics during the fourth quarter worth approximately $169,000.
 Hedge funds and other institutional investors own 60.48% of the company’s stock.

 In other Jounce Therapeutics news, insider Elizabeth Trehu sold 13,500 shares of the company’s stock in a transaction on Wednesday, March 31st.
 The stock was sold at an average price of $10.09, for a total value of $136,215.00.
-Over the last 90 days, insiders have sold 14,100 shares of company stock worth $143,131.
-43.96% of the stock is currently owned by company insiders.
+Insiders sold 14,100 shares of company stock worth $143,131 over the last quarter.
+Company insiders own 43.96% of the company’s stock.

 JNCE opened at $9.62 on Thursday.
 The stock has a market cap of $436.69 million, a PE ratio of -3.20 and a beta of 1.34.
 Jounce Therapeutics, Inc. has a 1 year low of $4.30 and a 1 year high of $14.84.
 The stock’s 50 day simple moving average is $10.37 and its 200-day simple moving average is $9.34.